cornerstone-consulting/INFIODocs/infio-docs.md

       - **ParameterValue2**: Your **VPC CIDR block** where INFIO EC2 instance is deployed.
       - **ParameterValue3**: Your **Security Group ID** already attached to INFIO EC2 instance.
       - **ParameterValue4**: Your **Subnet ID** where the INFIO EC2 instance is deployed.
-      - **RouteTableIDs**: Your **comma-separated list of Route Table IDs** associated with the subnet where the INFIO EC2 instance is deployed.
+      - **ParameterValue5**: Your **comma-separated list of Route Table IDs** associated with the subnet where the INFIO EC2 instance is deployed.

 5. Find the CloudFormation Endpoint URL: